department-of-veterans-affairs/vets-website/src/applications/burials/README.md

 ## Authentication

-The applicant is encourage to sign in to start the application.
+The applicant is encouraged to sign in to start the application.
 Note: The applicant may begin the application without signing in.
 (Review security risks and check save on progress endpoints)

 ## The Application